Joining the Register

 To maintain the assessment conditions, we state that candidates should not leave the room while the remote invigilation is in place.
 However, if you tell us in advance that it may be a problem for you, we can inform and agree this with the invigilators.
 You will need to finish the case study question you are working on before leaving the room.
 Please note that the timer will not be paused for the time that you are away from the assessment.

 I am registered blind, What help can I have to take the COP online?

 If you have a visual impairment, you may be able to have a support person with you during the assessment.
 Please discuss this with us in advance so that we can confirm the details with the support person and the invigilators.

-We can also help if you would like to use read-write software to take the assessment.
+You may also be able to use read-write software to take the assessment.

-Please let us know if you want any additional support on the online booking form or email email@example.com.
+Please let us know if you want any additional support on the online booking form or by completing our reasonable adjustments form.

 I've booked my CoP.
 When will I receive my sample assessment?

 We'll give you access to the sample assessment approximately three weeks before your assessment date.
 The sample assessment consists of two case studies.
 The sample can be completed as many times as you wish but the content will always remain the same.

 I’ve booked myself on to a CoP event but now need to cancel.
 How do I do this?